Atlantic Canada's #1 Seller of Maud Lewis Original Paintings and Vintage Prints

 Maud Lewis exemplified the simple life.
 But simple doesn’t mean dull.
 The simplicity of her paintings, brushed initially with scrounged paint from local fishermen onto ubiquitous green boards and post cards, continue to evoke feelings of innocence, of child-like exuberance as enduring as the spring times she loved to paint.
 And today she still captures audiences intrigued by everyday scenes as diverse as hard-working oxen and whimsical butterflies.

-Maud Dowley Lewis was born March 7, 1903 in South Ohio, a community near Yarmouth.
+Maud Dowley Lewis was born March 7, 1903 in Yarmouth, Nova Scotia.
 Her father Jack would provide a moderately prosperous living as a respected craftsman, making harnesses and serving as a blacksmith.
 Agnes, her mother, favored artistic pursuits including painting, folk carving and music.
 Born disfigured with sloped shoulders and her chin resting on her chest, Maud led a confined but happy home life after she quit school at 14, perhaps in part to escape the mocking of her peers.
 “What is life without love or friendship?” she once confided to a friend.
 Her mother lovingly taught her to play the piano before arthritis crippled her hands.
 Physical deformity may have been her lot, but even more tragic was the loss of both her parents within two years.
 Who would care for Maud?
 Thankfully, an aunt who lived in Digby took her in.
 There she would later answer a newspaper ad that would determine the course of her life.
 A man named Everett Lewis wanted a housekeeper for his cottage in Marshalltown.
 She married him in 1938 at the age of thirty-four and would never travel more than an hour’s drive from her birthplace.
 “I ain’t much for traveling anyway,” she said later, “as long as I have a brush in front of me, I’m all right.”
 Cameo cigarettes added their share of comfort as well.